esentri/domainlifecycles/readme_building_blocks.md

 + Keep the Drivers/ApplicationServices slim.
 + Make sure Drivers/ApplicationServices do not contain any domain logic.
-No domain specific decisions should be implemented here, only orchestration to domain logic in Aggregates or DomainServices (or OutboundServices or QueryClients).
+No domain specific decisions should be implemented here, only orchestration to domain logic in Aggregates or DomainServices (or OutboundServices or QueryHandlers).

 ### Example